Back to directory

 Education: Ph.D. - Counselor Education and Supervision, Northern Illinois University

-Certification and Licenses: Licensed Professional Counselor in Wisconsin, Licensed Clinical Professional Counselor in Illinois, Nationally Certified Counselor
+Certification and Licenses: Licensed Professional Counselor (LPC) in Wisconsin, Licensed Clinical Professional Counselor (LCPC) in Illinois

-Clinical Areas of Interest: Individual and family counseling, depression, anxiety, ADHD, anger, family conflict
+Clinical Areas of Interest: Individual and family counseling, depression, anxiety, ADHD, anger, family conflict, neuroscience applied to counseling and education

-Research Areas of Interest: Personal guiding theory development of students and counselors, Integration of faith and counseling, Supervision relationships, and How relationships within the classroom affect learning
+Research Areas of Interest: Personal guiding theory development of students and counselors, mindfulness in practicum counselor training, use of AI in the classroom, student-faculty relationships

-Service Work - University/Community/Profession: Studio 84 Volunteer, College of Education Committees, Association for Humanistic Counseling (AHC), North Central Association for Counselor Educators and Supervisors (NCACES)
+Service Work - University/Community/Profession: College of Education Committees, Association for Humanistic Counseling (AHC), North Central Association for Counselor Educators and Supervisors (NCACES)

-Interests Outside of School: Photography, Reading, Walking in nature, Painting and coloring, Spending time with family and friends, playing with my nieces and nephews, exploring Wisconsin
+Interests Outside of School: Photography, reading, walking in nature, crafting, ppending time with family and friends, playing with my nieces and nephews, exploring Wisconsin

 Favorite Quotes: "The journey of a thousand miles begins with one step." ~ Lao Tzu